 6. Implementation: SAP Business One training providers are certified by SAP and required to maintain a certain level of capabilities.
 The subscription nature of Microsoft makes it easier for partners to sell Business Central but makes it harder for Microsoft to audit their capabilities.
 The quality of Business Central partners varies more.
 People considering Business Central need to research their partner selection carefully.

-Manufacturing Product Features
+Manufacturing Product Features (SAP Business One vs Microsoft Dynamics)

 Let’s take a minute to compare the manufacturing product features that come in the base products: Microsoft Dynamics 365 Business Central vs SAP Business One.